xhxhxhxh/vue-gantt-3/docs/en/guide/usage.md

 You can update the row data directly, then call `freshRowNodes` method to refresh the view.

 :::demo You can create a cell editor component, setting it in `defaultCol` or `columns`.
-Here is a smaple component for cell editor, see [CellRender](https://github.com/xhxhxhxh/vue-gantt-3/blob/master/play/src/components/CellRender.vue).
+Here is a sample component for cell editor, see [CellRender](https://github.com/xhxhxhxh/vue-gantt-3/blob/master/play/src/components/CellRender.vue).

 updateRow